daiterranova/Stocks/README.md

 Bear in mind that this table is shown when there's data (that means when `stockData` is true).

-Following, import the component on the `StockDetailPage` component and returned it like this:
+Following, import the component on the `StockDetailPage` component and return it like this:

 ```
     <StockData symbol={symbol} />